 Heat a large non-stick pan over medium-high heat.
-When the pan is hot, add sesame oil, then white mushrooms and half the green onions.
+When hot, add sesame oil, then white mushrooms and half the green onions.
 Cook, stirring occasionally, until mushrooms soften, 3-4 min.

-Meanwhile, in a small bowl, stir together mayo and 1/2 tsp sriracha.
-(NOTE: Reference heat guide in the Start Strong).
+While pork mixture cooks, in a small bowl, stir together mayo and 1/2 tsp sriracha.
+(NOTE: Reference Heat Guide in Start Strong).

-Wrap tortillas in paper towel.
-Microwave, until tortillas are warm and flexible, 1 min.
-(NOTE: You can skip this step if you don't want to warm the tortillas!)
+Wrap tortillas in paper towels.
+Microwave, until warm and flexible, 1 min.

 Divide pork mixture between tortillas.
 Top with radishes and remaining green onions.
 Dollop with sriracha mayo.